-Acting lawfully in the best interests of clients for tax and BAS agents
+Acting lawfully in the best interests of clients

 You must act lawfully in the best interests of your clients.
 This is one of your obligations (item 4) under the Code of Professional Conduct (Code).

 When representing your clients, you must advance and protect your clients’ interests to the best of your ability, in all circumstances to the extent that your actions are consistent with the law.
 Acting in the best interests of clients is not a justification for you to contravene or disregard the relevant laws.

 The duty you owe to your client will be determined by the circumstances of the engagement, for example:

 - by a letter of engagement, report, advice or other communication between the registered tax practitioner and the client

 - the duties imposed by the Tax Agent Services Act 2009